Lignite: As fuel

 Lignite is often found in thick beds located near the surface, making it inexpensive to mine.
 However, because of its low energy density, tendency to crumble, and typically high moisture content, brown coal is inefficient to transport and is not traded extensively on the world market compared with higher coal grades.
 It is often burned in power stations near the mines, such as in Poland's Bełchatów plant and Turów plant, Australia's Latrobe Valley and Luminant's Monticello plant and Martin Lake plant in Texas.
 Primarily because of latent high moisture content and low energy density of brown coal, carbon dioxide emissions from traditional brown-coal-fired plants are generally much higher per megawatt-hour generated than for comparable black-coal plants, with the world's highest-emitting plant being Australia's Hazelwood Power Station until its closure in March 2017.
 The operation of traditional brown-coal plants, particularly in combination with strip mining, is politically contentious due to environmental concerns.

 The German Democratic Republic relied extensively on lignite to become energy self-sufficient, and eventually obtained 70% of its energy requirements from lignite.
 Lignite was also an important chemical industry feedstock via Bergius process or Fischer-Tropsch synthesis in lieu of petroleum, which had to be imported for hard currency following a change in policy by the Soviet Union in the 1970s, which had previously delivered petroleum at below market rates.
 East German scientists even converted lignite into coke suitable for metallurgical uses (high temperature lignite coke) and much of the railway network was dependent on lignite either through steam trains or electrified lines mostly fed with lignite derived power.
-As per the table below, East Germany was the largest producer of lignite for much of its existence as an independent state.
+East Germany was the largest producer of lignite for much of its existence as an independent state.

-In 2014, about 12 percent of Germany's energy and, specifically, 27 percent of Germany's electricity came from lignite power plants, while in 2014 in Greece, lignite provided about 50 percent of its power needs.
+In 2014, about 12 percent of Germany's energy and, specifically, 27 percent of its electricity came from lignite power plants, while in 2014 in Greece, lignite provided about 50 percent of its power needs.
 Germany has announced plans to phase out lignite by 2038 at the latest.
 Greece has confirmed that the last coal plant will be shut in 2025 after receiving pressure from the European Union and plans to heavily invest in renewable energy.